phymod0/mutator/README.md

-# mutator
+### mutator
-Prints passwords derived from a given text
+Print passwords derived from a given text in order of likelihood

 # Usage:
 ./mutator \<seed text\> \[\<optional custom frequency data\>\]